LispCookbook/cl-cookbook/iteration.md

 (collect-sum (* 2 (scan-range :length 5)))
 ~~~

-This is called implicit mapping, and can be enabled when
+This is called implicit mapping, and can be enabled in the call to
-`series::install` is called:
+`series::install`:

 ~~~lisp
 (series::install :implicit-map t)
 ~~~

-When using implicit mapping, the #M reader macro demonstrated above
+When using implicit mapping, the `#M` reader macro demonstrated above
 becomes redundant.

 # Loop gotchas